 Buying Your First Keyboard

 An interest in learning piano does not necessarily mean you need to own a piano.
 There are great keyboard or digital piano options that make excellent choices to get started with and transition well to an upright or grand piano.
-There are quite a few features to consider when making your purchase.
-Lets cut through the noise to give you the basics on purchasing a new keyboard, what to look out for, and what you should be considering in your decision.
+When buying a new keyboard, there are quite a few features to consider when making your purchase.
+Let’s cut through the noise to give you the basics on purchasing a new keyboard, what to look out for, and what you should be considering in your decision.

 Piano vs. Keyboard.
 What’s The Difference?